cjdrake/pyeda/doc/source/expr.rst

 .. function:: Xnor(\*args, simplify=True, factor=False, conj=False)

-   Return an expression that evaluates to :math:`1` if and only if the parity of its outputs is even.
+   Return an expression that evaluates to :math:`1` if and only if the input parity is even.

 .. function:: Equal(\*args, simplify=True, factor=False, conj=False)

-   Return an expression that evaluates to :math:`1` if and only if its inputs are either all zeros or all ones.
+   Return an expression that evaluates to :math:`1` if and only if all inputs are equivalent.

 .. function:: Unequal(\*args, simplify=True, factor=False, conj=False)

-   Return an expression that evaluates to :math:`1` if and only if its inputs are neither all zeros nor all ones.
+   Return an expression that evaluates to :math:`1` if and only if *not* all inputs are equivalent.

 .. function:: Implies(p, q, simplify=True, factor=False)